What Is an Incubation Period?

 The incubation period is the number of days between when you’re infected with something and when you might see symptoms.
 Health care professionals and government officials use this number to decide how long people need to stay away from others during an outbreak.
 It’s different for every condition.

-If you’ve been around someone who has the new coronavirus that causes COVID-19, you’re at risk, too.
+If you’ve been around someone who has the coronavirus that causes COVID-19, you’re at risk, too.
 That means you need to stay home until you know you’re in the clear.
 Health professionals call this self-quarantine.
 But when will you know whether you have the disease?
 The answer depends on the incubation period.

-What Is the Incubation Period for the New Coronavirus?
+What Is the Incubation Period for COVID-19?

-On average, symptoms showed up in the newly infected person about 5 days after contact.
+On average, symptoms showed up in the newly infected person about 5.6 days after contact.
 Rarely, symptoms appeared as soon as 2 days after exposure.
 Most people with symptoms had them by day 12.
 And most of the other ill people were sick by day 14.
 In rare cases, symptoms can show up after 14 days.
 Researchers think this happens with about 1 out of every 100 people.